For SQL Server 2014 and lower, see sqlcmd Utility.

 If timeout is not specified, the value of the SQLCMDLOGINTIMEOUT variable is the default.

 If only user_name is specified (either as an option, or as an environment variable), the user will be prompted to enter a password.
-This is not true if the SQLCMDUSER or SQLCMDPASSWORD environment variables have been set.
+Users are not prompted if the SQLCMDUSER or SQLCMDPASSWORD environment variables have been set.
 If neither options nor environment variables are provided, Windows Authentication mode is used to sign in.
 For example to connect to an instance,

-myserver, by using integrated security you would use the following:
+myserver, by using integrated security you would use the following command: